Food Studies (MA)

 • Challenges students with core, specialization, and elective courses offered by the department and by New York University’s Steinhardt School of Culture, Education, and Human Development; Stern School of Business; Wagner School of Public Service; Graduate School of Arts and Sciences; and Tisch School of the Arts

-• Gives access to food production companies, nonprofit food organizations, policy organizations and advocacy groups, publishers, public relations and marketing firms, magazines, food distributors, food producers and educational institutions, as well as to the food professionals who work in them and enrich the program by serving as adjunct faculty and guest lecturers
+• Gives access to experts working in food production companies, nonprofit food organizations, policy organizations and advocacy groups, publishers, public relations and marketing firms, magazines, food distributors, food producers and educational institutions, who enrich the program by serving as adjunct faculty and guest lecturers

 • Emphasizes development of critical thinking and research skills that help students analyze and solve problems that may be encountered in professional work